-- Take first what you can see and get easily in safe manner.
+- Take first what you can see and get easily in a safe manner.
 Use protective gear such as gloves and boots to avoid making direct contact with broken glass.
 The larger pieces of broken glass should be put together in a pile and eventually wrapped up in several layers of newspaper, cloth or other materials that can easily hold the glass and will not be cut through by the broken pieces easily.

 - Before you wrap them up, make sure to also gather the small shards of broken glass and put them in the pile.
 For minute glass shards that are difficult to spot, you can use a high-powered vacuum to suck them up.

 - After all of that, place them in packaging where they can easily fit and would not cut through easily.
 Seal the package tightly with tape.